 - Cover the intake.
 Stop the engine from being able to breathe.
 Cut off the air and it will shut down.
 Be careful here.
 Don’t let it suck a bunch of shop rags up.

 - Drain all the oil out.
 Take the fuel away.
 Not sure I would recommend this option.
 Although it would work, I am not sure I’m breaking out the creeper when a truck is running like crazy.

 - Run-away.
 Take cover.
 Don’t get hurt.
 It is not worth it.
 If you feel like you’re going to be in danger get out of there.

 It is important that you don’t jump to conclusions about your engine.
-Even with a bunch of miles diesels can keep operating great.
+Even with a bunch of miles, diesel engines can keep operating great.
 Take care of your diesel and you will see many years and miles of use.
-Remember that this list is just things that can tell you that your engine is wore out.
+Remember that this list is just things that can tell you that your engine is worn out.
 Just because you have one of these problems doesn’t mean it is no good.
 Do a proper diagnosis.
-The wonderful part about diesels is that they are reparable.
+The wonderful part about diesel engines is that they are reparable.
 Even if you have to do an entire engine overhaul it is a good investment.
-A lot will depend on the vehicle or application it is used but, for the most part you can get your monies worth from a good diesel engine.
+A lot will depend on the vehicle or application it is used but, for the most part, you can get your monies worth from a good diesel engine.
 So, get out there and fix what’s wrong and get that thing blowing smoke!

 Want to get your ASE certifications but Hate reading? 📕